-Cassette Week (formerly Cassette Store Day) is confirmed for October 11-17, 2020.
+Cassette Week 2021 is confirmed for October 10-16.
 Here’s everything you need to know.

 How does Cassette Week work?

-Labels will release Cassette Week exclusives, either new content or coveted reissues, and shops will sign up to sell those releases in-store or online.
+Labels will release Cassette Week exclusives, either new albums or coveted reissues, and music stores will sign up to sell those releases in-store or online.
 This means that inventory can vary depending on where you live or where you shop, whether it’s the local brick-and-mortar or your go-to seller on Discogs.

-If you plan on visiting a store in-person, check their website and social media channels to make sure you’re prepared for new rules related to COVID-19.
-This could range from limited store capacity to scheduled visitation to online-only transactions.
+Before you visit a store in person, check their website and social media channels to make sure you’re prepared for new rules related to COVID-19.
+This could range from limited store capacity to scheduled visitation or online-only transactions.
 As always, wear a mask, keep your distance, and be considerate to your local store clerks and fellow cassette collectors.

 Where can I buy Cassette Week releases online?